XRPLF/rippled/src/ripple/overlay/README.md

     followed by the dotted major and minor protocol version number.
 For responses the value must be a single element matching one of the elements provided in the corresponding request field.
-If the server does not understand any of the requested protocols,
+If the server does not understand any of the requested protocols, the request is rejected.

 * `Connection`